It's your right

 “Once a day for 12 weeks”

-All it takes is one to three pills once a day for 8 or 12 weeks and you’re in the clear.
-Just pills, no injections, and fewer side effects compared to the older treatments.
-Over 95% of people clear hep C with the new treatment.
+All it takes is one to three pills once a day for 8 or 12 weeks and you’re cured.
+Just pills, no injections, and fewer side effects compared to the previous treatments.
+Over 95% of people clear hep C with the current treatment.
 A nurse or doctor can prescribe treatment, and support is available from start to finish.
 You can get treated as many times as you need.
 It’s Your Right.

 Check with your local support location to talk about the cure.